Naproxen/esomeprazole (By mouth)

 - Tell your doctor if you are pregnant or breastfeeding.
 Do not use this medicine during the later part of pregnancy, unless your doctor says it is okay.

-- Tell your doctor if you have kidney disease, liver disease, asthma, bleeding problems, Crohn disease, ulcers or other stomach problems, osteoporosis, heart failure, high blood pressure, or any heart or blood vessel problems.
+- Tell your doctor if you have kidney disease, liver disease, asthma, bleeding problems, Crohn disease, ulcers or other stomach problems, osteoporosis, heart failure, high blood pressure, any heart or blood vessel problems, or a recent heart attack.
+Tell your doctor if you drink alcohol.

 - This medicine may cause the following problems: